 But it’s difficult to imagine how this could work for Scotland.
 Would continental goods that were exported tariff-free to Scotland be taxed at the English border?
 What about Europeans visiting Edinburgh or Glasgow without a visa?
 Would they need to go through customs if they wanted to see other parts of the United Kingdom?

-Scotland’s first minister, Nicola Sturgeon, has nevertheless called for flexibility, “particularly for those parts of the UK that voted decisively to remain in Europe.”
+Scotland’s first minister, Nicola Sturgeon, has nevertheless called for flexibility, “particularly for those parts of the United Kingdom that voted decisively to remain in Europe.”

 62 percent of Scots voted to stay in the EU this summer against 47 percent of the English.